-C. Time Monetization
+C. TIME MONETIZATION

 We base our time monetization on income as a proxy for productivity, which correlates with individuals' pace of life and travel behavior.
 To account for drivers' heterogeneity, we assign monetary values to travel time using a distribution rather than a fixed, arbitrary value.
 In reality, individuals would choose such monetary value, but may overestimate their opportunity costs.
 One opportunity to avoid that would be to insert an hourly wage based on the payslip as an upper boundary for the cost of time for each individual.
 While we use real-world income data to model opportunity cost, validating the correlation between this cost and actual driving behavior with real-world traffic data remains challenging.
-This difficulty arises because individual driving behaviors are significantly influenced by platooning and related maneuvers, which create synthetic traffic datasets [97].
+This difficulty arises because individual driving behaviors are significantly influenced by platooning and related maneuvers, which create synthetic traffic conditions that differ from those captured in conventional traffic datasets [97].